-In today’s blog post, we want to explain what a regional diet is all about, what the relationship is between regionality and seasonality, and what benefits a regional diet can bring.
+In today’s article, we want to clarify what a regional diet is all about, what the relationship is between regionality and seasonality, and what benefits a regional diet can bring.

 What does regional mean?

-Global 2000 describes regionality as something that “on the one hand refers to the origin of food (e.g. Wachau apricots (Wachau is an Austrian valley), on the other hand also to the sales market (“this product comes from my region”).
+Global 2000 describes regionality as something that “refers on the one hand to the origin of food (e.g. Wachau apricots), and on the other hand also to the sales market (“this product comes from my region”). [verweist].
 In this context, a region is considered to be a national subspace or a subspace spanning several states – for example, a federal state, a natural or landscape area (e.g., Wachau, Seewinkel) or a smaller spatial unit with a cultural-historical connecting background (e.g., the Austrian-Swiss Rhine Valley).”

-If one eats regionally, it means that one also eats seasonally.
-Because if one buys seasonal food, the growth of this is dependent on climatic conditions at a certain place.
-And in a certain place or region there is always only one season.
-On the other hand, a seasonal food does not always mean to be a regional food.
+If you eat regionally, this means that you also eat seasonally .
+Because if you buy seasonal food, the growth of this is dependent on climatic conditions in a particular place.
+And in a given place or region, there is always only one season.
+On the other hand, a seasonal diet does not always mean a regional diet.
 An example of this would be a mango that you can buy in a supermarket here in Europe.
-The fruit may be in season in a hot, faraway country, but it doesn’t grow in your own region.
+The fruit may be in season in a hot, faraway land, but it doesn’t grow in its own region.

 Advantages of a regional diet